John A. Quelch

 Between 2011 and 2013, Professor Quelch was Dean, Vice President and Distinguished Professor of International Management at CEIBS, China's leading business school.
 Between 2001 and 2011, he was the Lincoln Filene Professor of Business Administration and Senior Associate Dean at Harvard Business School, teaching Marketing in the Advanced Management Program.
 He served as Dean of London Business School from 1998 to 2001.
 Prior to 1998, he was the Sebastian S. Kresge Professor of Marketing and Co-Chair of the Marketing Unit at Harvard Business School.

 Professor Quelch is known for his teaching materials and innovations in pedagogy.
-Over the past twenty-five years, his case studies have sold over 4 million copies, third highest in HBS history.
+Over the past thirty-five years, his case studies have sold over 4 million copies, third highest in HBS history.
 In 1995, he developed the first HBS interactive CD-ROM exercise (on Intel's advertising budgeting process).
 In 1999, he developed and presented a series of twelve one hour programs on Marketing Management for the Public Broadcasting System.
-Professor Quelch currently teaches a new course, "Consumers, Corporations and Public Health" to both MBA and MPH students.
+He currently teaches "Strategic Marketing Management" in the HBS Advanced Management Program and an elective course titled, "Consumers, Corporations and Public Health" to both MBA and MPH students.
 He also chairs the executive education program “Customer-Driven Strategies for Health Care Professionals” and is co-chair of the conference "Building A Culture of Health: A New Imperative for Business."

 Professor Quelch has served as an independent director of twelve publicly listed companies in the USA and UK.
-He is currently a non-executive director of Alere, a health diagnostics company, Aramark, a food service and facilities management company, Luvo, an innovative food company, and Propel Media, a digital marketing services company.
+He is currently a non-executive director of Alere, a health diagnostics company, Aramark, a food service and facilities management company, and Luvo, an innovative food company.
 Professor Quelch has also served as a consultant, seminar leader and speaker for firms, industry associations and government agencies in more than sixty countries.

 In the area of public service, Professor Quelch served pro bono for eight years as Chairman of the Port Authority of Massachusetts.
 He is the Honorary Consul General of Morocco in New England and served previously as Chairman of the British-American Business Council of New England.
 He is a member of the Trilateral Commission and the Council On Foreign Relations.
 He received the CBE for services to British business in 2011 and holds an honorary doctorate from Vietnam National University.